-I’ve changed the questions a tiny bit to get rid of a few things that always annoyed me, but it’s essentially the same as years past.
-Please feel free to copy/paste for yourself!
-If you do post this on your own blog, will you link to your entry in the comments here?
-I’d love to see what you have to say about your 2010.
+As always, feel free to copy/paste for yourself!
+If you do post this on your own blog, please link to your entry in the comments here—I’d love to read them.

 2. Did you keep your new year’s resolutions, and will you make more for next year?

 • Take both the kids to swimming lessons, I mean it this time.
 Yes!
 The kids have been taking lessons for a while now, and they start up again on January 10.
 Hauling them to and from the pool is a giant expensive pain in the ass, but they’re getting much better.

 • Continue going to CrossFit 3-4 times a week.
 Uhhhhhhh no.

 • Start doing local race events again.
 Nope.

 • Get a really good photo of the four of us.
 Pretty much a no on this one too.